simoc/csvjdbc/docs/doc.md

 + default: Java default
 + Defines locale to use when parsing timestamps and when parsing numbers with the `TO_NUMBER` function.
-This is important when parsing words such as `December` which vary depending on the locale.
+This is important when parsing words in a timestamp such as `December`, or parsing numbers such as `1.234,56` with `TO_NUMBER`, which vary depending on the locale.
 Call method `java.util.Locale.toString()` to convert a locale to a string.

 ### maxDataLines